gurki/vivid/README.md

 ## Motivation

 Things we create should be beautiful.
 Be it a console log message or a real-time volumetric data plot.
 I'm working with colors quite often, but found the available means to work with them lacking.
-Especially if you want to just get some shit done and your ideas down on paper.
+Especially if you want to just get stuff (he said stuff) done and your ideas down in code.

-Over time, I wrote all the small helpers now contained in this pet project of mine, which help me create, lookup and convert colors.
-It also lets me quickly interpolate in different color spaces or use some of the great data visualization color palettes out there.
+Over time, I gathered all the little snippets and helpers I had created, and thus this project was born. `vivid` allows you to quickly create, lookup and convert colors.
+It provides perceptual color interpolation, easy access to color names, ascii escape codes and to some of the great data visualization color palettes out there.

 ## Color Spaces

 `vivid` has an extensive set of direct conversion routines.
 Additionally, there's a bunch of shortcuts for multi-step conversions.
 I haven't included the complete graph of all possible conversions.
-Rather every function present has been of use to me at least once.
+Rather, all the functions currently included have been of use to me at least at some point.

 ### Native Conversions